AgnostiqHQ/covalent/doc/source/webapp_ui/dispatch_list/dispatch_list.rst

 **Started**

-Shows the local 24 hours machine time of a dispatch when gets started.
+Shows the local 24 hours machine time of a dispatch, when it gets started.

 **Ended**

-Shows the local 24 hours machine time of a dispatch as soon as it gets ended.
-It shows a hypen untill a dispatch ends and updates when a dispatch ends.
-End time of a dispatch is based on when a dispatch gets completed or failed or cancelled.
+Shows the local 24 hours machine time of a dispatch as soon as it is finished.
+It shows a hypen when the dispatch is in running state and updates when it finishes.

 **Status**

 Shows the status of a dispatch.
-Current statuses are Running, Failed, Completed.
+The available statuses are Running, Failed and Completed.